|

 Identification Adult ( imago): delicate insects; thorax and abdomen bare, often shiny; front legs often held forward and sometimes upward at rest; hindwings much smaller than forewings (may be absent)

-Subimago): wings cloudy in appearance, body dull and pubescent, with appendages somewhat shorter -- but otherwise similar to imago
+Subimago: wings cloudy, body dull and pubescent, with appendages somewhat shorter ‒otherwise similar to imago

-Season some emerge in late April (earlier in the south) but the greatest numbers first appear in May, and adults may be seen until September in the north; later, and perhaps around the year, in the far south
+Season some emerge in late April (earlier in the south) but the greatest numbers first appear in May

-Food nymphs feed on pieces of organic matter such as plant material or algae and debris that accumulates on rocks or other substrates in flowing water (predation recorded in some)
+Food nymphs feed on organic matter such as plant material or algae and debris that accumulates on rocks or other substrates in flowing water (predation recorded in some); adults do not feed

 Life Cycle Adult males usually gather in mid-air swarms 5-15 m above the ground; females fly into the swarm, and mating occurs in flight.
 Females drop their eggs while flying low over the water, or by dipping the abdomen; some go underwater to lay eggs.